We have been actively

 Singer Featherweight 221 and 222 sewing machines we have previously

-sold and are always interested in buying or selling for you on
+sold and are always interested in buying from or selling for you on

 consignment be sure to visit our Featherweight